friedrith/natural-script/README.md

 ```

+The list of available cities is [here](src/formats/capital-city.js) and the list
-See the managed prepositions in file [src/prepositions.js](src/prepositions.js).
+of managed prepositions is [here](src/prepositions.js).

 #### Customized information type